dorby55/Comunication_LTD/README.md

 # Communication_LTD_Vulnerable

-This project is a vulnerable web application developed for educational purposes, focusing on security training and testing.
+This project is a secure web application developed for educational purposes, focusing on security training and testing.

 ## Project Structure